sajjadGG/book-python/good-engineering-practice/ci-cd-tools.rst

     against some of the style conventions in PEP 8.

     * Plugin architecture: Adding new checks is easy.
-    * Parseable output: Jump to error location in your editor.
+    * Parsable output: Jump to error location in your editor.
     * Small: Just one Python file, requires only stdlib.
 You can use just the
     * pep8.py file for this purpose.
     * Comes with a comprehensive test suite.